MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/index.rst

 Calibration Operator Reference
 ===============================

-The calibration operator reference documents every operator available in the HOPS4 fringe-fitting pipeline.
+This chapter documents every operator available for user configuration in the HOPS4 fringe-fitting pipeline.
 Operators are broadly divided into two groups:

-**Configurable operators** are triggered by, or have parameters accessible through, user-issued control file statements or ``fourfit4`` command line arguments.
+**Configurable operators**, which are triggered by, or have parameters accessible through, user-issued control file statements or ``fourfit4`` command line arguments.